opengear/ogcli-restore-rollback/README.md

 # ogcli-restore-rollback

-Script improves on the existing ogcli restore command by adding a rollback if an error is detected.
+Script wraps the existing ogcli restore command by adding a rollback if an error is detected.

 Usage: ogcli-restore.py <template>